-Mike Marjama Has a New Major-League Mission
+Mike Marjama Has a New Major League Mission

 He runs on the beach because the fight continues today.
 Other days, he'll walk around the house, take a stroll around the neighborhood.
 Even just getting in the sun makes him feel better.
 For such a long time, Marjama's focus centered on self-criticism, which led him through a field of potential mental landmines.
 He runs to make sure everything is just right.
 He makes sure to check in with himself.

-"In sports, everyone would always say, 'Don't show emotions.
+"In sports, everyone would always say: 'Don't show emotions.
 Don't show your enemy your weakness.'"
 Marjama says.
 "Well, I'm going to be honest with you, I'm an Energizer Bunny.
 I'm an emotional suitcase.
 I am out there."

 The people around Mike watched his growth from 130-pound struggling teenager into the Mariners' Opening Day starting catcher.
 But the memories of the bad days, the days before the big leagues, stick around.